|

 Tell

-each prospective website designer what your deadline is and ask if
+each prospective website designer what your deadline is and ask if they can

-choice.
-If you don’t have a specific deadline, brainstorm with the
+don’t have a specific deadline, brainstorm with the designer to create a

-designer to create a good working deadline that you can both meet,
+good working deadline that you can both meet, especially if you will be

-especially if you will be doing the job of writing the website text.
+doing the job of writing the website text.

 Your